 If we want to get rid of state & mutation, we need to find a different way to maintain the stack as we handle each argument.
 And this starts at the top, with the way the expressions in our program are nested—what in Racket is called the of the code.

 One option would be to nest the calls to handle (but let’s call this theoretical function h2, since it won’t work the same way as handle):

-What will happen here?
+What would happen here?
 S-expressions are evaluated from the inside out.
-So (h2 4) will be evaluted first, and then its result used as the first argument in (h2 result 8), and so on.
+So (h2 4) would be evaluated first, and then its result used as the first argument in (h2 result 8), and so on.
 So we’d be processing our arguments in the correct order, and we could pass the interim stack from one expression to the next.
 At the end, we’d have the finished stack.

 Another option would be to pass all the arguments to a single function (let’s call this one handle-args):

 In this case, handle-args could access all the arguments.
 There’d be no need to mutate a variable outside the boundaries of the function.
 All the housekeeping could happen inside, and then the function would deliver the finished stack as its return value.

 Though the nesting patterns are different, it turns out that both approaches end up working mostly the same way.
 But the h2 approach requires a little more knowledge about macros than we currently have.
 So we’ll go with the handle-args approach—pass all the arguments to a single function.